 Holidays to Alicante are popular and there are many direct flights to Alicante Airport from the UK, Netherlands, Germany and Scandinavia.
-For many reasons the Alicante province and the Costa Blanca became a favorite holiday destination as well as a city break for travelers from Northern Europe.
+For many reasons the Alicante province and the Costa Blanca are a favorite holiday destination as well as a city break for travelers from Northern Europe.
 In this Alicante Travel Guide I will take you with me on what to do in Alicante, the best places to see, where to eat, the best coffee and much more.

 Because of the many affordable flights flying to Alicante Airport the city became a magnet for people looking for short holiday breaks.
 But it can’t be only the cheap flights to Alicante that are drawing so many tourists to the Costa Blanca, there must be more.
 I roamed around Alicante old town and the city center for a couple days and also hired a car to check out and explore the best places to visit around Alicante.

 Yes first explore the city!
 Alicante is an amazing place to visit, but there are also fabulous day trips from Alicante one shouldn't miss out on.
 Check out all the day trips you can do in the link above.

 Little history and facts about Alicante